 About the Performance

-Catapult Dance will premier its first evening length work, HOMELAND.
+Catapult Dance premiered its first evening-length work, HOMELAND.

-The performances will take place at the Erickson Theater
+The performances took place at the Erickson Theater

 Rebecca Blackwell, Danica Bito, Hannah Cavallaro, Maia Durfee,